 Commercial rental companies coming onto the platform

-As with many peer-to-peer services commercial operations have decided to use it as another sales channel or small operators have scale up their operations by buying a fleet of cheap cars to maximise returns.
-Just note the insurance arrangements with the commercial operators as the Turo insurance does not apply which is one of the biggest benefits of Turo to the traveller.
+As with many peer-to-peer services, commercial operations have decided to use it as another sales channel and some independent operators have scaled up their operations by buying a fleet of cheap cars to maximise returns.
+Be aware, the Turo insurance does not apply for commercial operators on the platform.
+And, I believe the insurance savings to be one of the biggest benefits of Turo to the traveller.

 Most rental cars these days provide unlimited mileage.
 Car owners though are more protective of the wear and tear that occurs with high mileage so many advertise limited miles.
 If you are looking to travel massive distances in a short space of time it might not be the best option.